What Forms are "HIPAA Forms" and What Forms are NOT "HIPAA Forms"?

 1. The Notice of Privacy Practices

-4. A consent form.
+4. A consent to use and disclose PHI form.
 Note that HIPAA does not require a consent form.
 A practice may choose to obtain patient consent to use or disclosure of PHI for treatment, payment, or healthcare operations.
 It may choose to have a patient provide the consent in writing.
+As explained in this HHS guidance document, consent is different from authorization.

 5. A patient request for copies of medical records, made under the HIPAA right of access standard.